COVID-19 : Federal Government Assistance

 Rules are applicable to the addition of temporary federal benefits to those received under a program of the Ministère du Travail, de l’Emploi et de la Solidarité sociale.

-Contact a Services Québec office or a local employment centre (CLE) for more information .
+Contact a Services Québec office for more information .
 This could help you to avoid having to reimburse overpayments.

 These programs allow low-income people who meet certain criteria to obtain a certain amount of money (benefit).
 This money is used to pay for food, shelter, and so on.